Unseparate Stories | Identity & Human Worth Part III: Whose Pain Counts

 Pain is not only a physical experience.
 It is also a social signal, interpreted through assumptions about credibility, belonging, and importance.
 Some suffering produces alarm.
 Other suffering produces endurance.

-Crisis reveals how human worth is measured.
+Crisis response reveals how human worth is measured.

 info@cjmarieholdings.com